bitorsic/chat-relay/README.md

 ----------

-Built with Go, Slack API, and OpenTelemetry ❤️
+Built with Go, Slack API, Gemini AI API, and OpenTelemetry ❤️